Employer of Record

 Short-Term Stays

 For stays of 90 days or less within any 180-day period, EEA and Swiss nationals can enter Belgium with just their passport or ID card.
-Non-EEA or Swiss nationals, however, typically need to obtain a short-term visa unless there’s a visa liberalization agreement with Belgium.
+Non-EEA or Swiss nationals may need a short-stay visa depending on their nationality, but visa-free entry does not by itself authorize employment unless a work-authorisation exemption applies.

 Long-Term Stays